stfnmangini/BiologicalSimulation-with-SimPy/README.md

 ### *main_stat.py*
 This file extrapolates relevant information when an equilibrium between available food and blobs is reached and fits the data.

+### *Presentation*
+The folder contains a presentation, further explaining the code, its motivations, difficulties encountered and final thoughts.

 ### Required packages (installation with Conda)
 - Simpy: [Simulation Package in Python](https://simpy.readthedocs.io/en/latest/)
 ```